 The first tasting test we did was for different grades of brisket.
-We obtained five different grades/types of briskets for use in this demonstration: Prime, Chairman’s Reserve, Wagyu, Choice, and Select.
+We obtained five different grades/types of briskets for use in this demonstration: Snake River Farms’s American Wagyu, Prime, Tyson’s Chairman’s Reserve, Choice, and Select.
 These briskets and the remaining ones used for the camp were trimmed to have no more than about 1/4 inch of fat remaining anywhere.
-Each brisket was seasoned with 3/4-cup of a half and half mixture (by volume) of Kosher salt and restaurant-style coarse-ground black pepper.
-The briskets for the grade/type demonstration were cooked on Russell Roegels of Roegels Barbecue pit with John Brotherton of Brotherton’s Black Iron Barbecue and others managing the cooking cycle.
+Each brisket was seasoned with a 4:1 ratio by volume of restaurant-style coarse-ground black pepper and Kosher salt.
+The briskets for the grade/type demonstration were cooked by John Brotherton of Brotherton’s Black Iron Barbecue on his offset smoker.
 We used oak logs as the source of heat and smoke.

 Each grade/type of brisket was sliced so that each participant received a lean portion to rate on a ballot.
 When completed, the ballots were tabulated by the students to determine whether the participants could tell the difference in the grades or types of brisket.
-The winner?
-The Wagyu won, with the other grades/types being rating similarly.
-This was the same findings from last year.
+The winners?
+Chairman’s Reserve, Prime, and The Snake River Farms’ American Wagyu were at the top.
 Each year, this taste comparison usually results in Prime and Wagyu near the top and Select being near the bottom in ratings.
 There are perceivable differences in eating quality among different grades and types of briskets, and those interested in producing the best cooked briskets possible need to be aware of this.

 Beef grading discussion

-Ray Riley gave a beef grading demonstration talking about the USDA beef grades so that the participants would know more about the various labels and brands associated with the meat they purchase.
+Ray Riley and Jade Cooper gave a beef grading demonstration talking about the USDA beef grades so that the participants would know more about the various labels and brands associated with the meat they purchase.

 Friday night dinner

-We moved to the Beef Center for the rest of the program.
-We were blessed to have two great people involved with dinner that night.
-Brad Doan and family with 1775 Texas Pit Barbecue provided the main meal with brisket, sausages, and wonderful sides and with Homer Robertson, world champion chuck wagon competitor, provided bread pudding and apple crisp for the crowd.
+We moved to the Hildebrand Equine Complex for the rest of the program.
+We were blessed to have food from two groups involved with dinner that night.
+Israel “Pody” Campos from Pody’s BBQ, Pecos, Texas and friends prepared great food along with Homer Robertson, world champion chuck wagon competitor, who provided bread pudding and apple crisp for the crowd.
 The food was enjoyed by all!

 Overnight smoking at Camp Brisket

 The next brisket comparison was to smoke briskets overnight using the four primary woods — oak, hickory, mesquite, and pecan.
 Multiple pits were used for the overnight cooking.
-We used Prime briskets, trimmed and seasoned as mentioned before, for the comparison, and briskets were put on the smokers around 8 pm on Friday evening so that they would be ready to serve around lunch time on Saturday.
-Kevin Kolman from Weber Grills started four Weber Smokey Mountain cookers with chunks from the four woods as part of the demonstration.
+We used Prime briskets, trimmed and seasoned as mentioned before, for the comparison, and briskets were put on the smokers Friday afternoon so that they would be ready to serve around lunch time on Saturday.

 Pit design and maintenance panel

-A pit design and maintenance panel was composed of Arnis Robbins, Evie Mae’s BBQ; Wayne Mueller, Louie Mueller Barbecue; Bryan Bracewell, Southside Market and Barbeque; Sunny Moberg, Moberg Smokers; Ryan Zboril, Pitts and Spitts; with Davey Griffin as the moderator.
+A pit design and maintenance panel was composed of Arnis Robbins, Evie Mae’s BBQ; Jason Pruitt, Weber-Stephen Products, LLC; Bryan Bracewell, Southside Market and Barbeque; and Ryan Zboril, Pitts and Spitts; Sunny Moberg, Moberg Smokers with Davey Griffin as the moderator.
 Each panelist added his own take on what types of pits/cookers they preferred and what they did to make sure they were used to their best ability.